pepijn/pepijn.github.io/projects.md

 #### 2014 - present: Data warehouse developer at [Blendle](https://blendle.com) (Utrecht, NL)

 I worked full-time at Blendle from March 2014 to April 2015 and took a break from studying.
-My primary job is designing and building the data warehouse, although I started as a workflow developer.
+My primary job was  designing and building the data warehouse, although I started as a workflow developer.
 I switched to working part-time as a freelancer in April 2015, when I returned to university.

 ![Blendle Team](/images/blendle_team.jpg)